 Various painful sensory disturbances (eg, burning or electric shocklike pains) can occur spontaneously or in response to touch, especially if the spinal cord is affected.
-An example is Lhermitte sign, an electric shocklike pain that radiates down the spine or into the legs when the neck is flexed.
+An example is Lhermitte sign, an electric shocklike pain that radiates down the spine or into the legs or arms when the neck is flexed.

 Objective sensory changes tend to be transient and difficult to demonstrate early in the disease.

 Involvement commonly causes bladder dysfunction (eg, urinary urgency or hesitancy, partial retention of urine, mild urinary incontinence).
 Constipation, erectile dysfunction in men, and genital anesthesia in women may occur.
 Frank urinary and fecal incontinence may occur in advanced MS.

 Spinal cord lesions (plaques) are a common source of neuropathic pain.

 Progressive myelopathy, a variant of MS, causes spinal cord motor weakness but no other deficits.

 Sometimes cerebrospinal fluid (CSF) IgG levels and evoked potentials